jubishop/blockly-samples/codelabs/custom_generator/custom_generator.md

 ### Generate code

-Next, let's hook up the new generator with the sample app.
-First, we'll remove the old code that imports the new block generator properties and assigns them to the `javascriptGenerator`.
+Next, hook up the new generator with the sample app.
+First, remove the old code that imports the new block generator properties and assigns them to the `javascriptGenerator`.
 Remove these lines from `src/index.js`:

 ```js
 // Remove these lines!